timteeling/learningthemodernweb/syllabus.md

 <div class="row">
 <div class="twothirds">
 <h2>Learning Disabilities</h2>
 <p>Please see the instructor at the beginning of the semester to discuss any special needs related to disabilities.
-To request academic accommodations for a disability contact the Disability Support Services Office at <a href="http://www.loyola.edu/department/dss">http://www.loyola.edu/department/dss</a> or (410) 617-2062.</p>
+To request academic accommodations for a disability contact the <a href="http://www.loyola.edu/department/dss">Disability Support Services Office</a> or (410) 617-2062.</p>
 </div>

 </div>